qouteall/immptl/docs/wiki/README.md

    If NO: Swap out the current mods with the ones set aside, and repeat from step 1.
 5. Repeat this process until the problematic mod(s) have been found.

+If you find a new compatibility issue, please report it on GitHub.